DXHeroes/knowledge-base-content/practices/Git.md

 #### Branching

 A **branch** is an independent line of development for a particular project with its commits.
 How does Git does the branching?
 On the surface, it looks like a list of commits.
 However, Git only tracks the latest commit on the branch.
 Knowing the newest change, Git can easily reconstruct the whole commit list.
-A pointer named **head** which has a reference to the checkout branch (checkout branch can be navigated with `git checkout <branchname>` command and when one switches to this branch all the files in the working directory are changed to match this bracnch's version and it tells git to record all new commits on that branch) and is also used for tracking.
+A pointer named **head** which has a reference to the checkout branch (checkout branch tells Git to record all new commits on that branch) and is also used for tracking.

 #### Index